How to Disable Alerts

 These intervals should be set using the 24-hour format (e.g., 23:00 for 11 PM).

-What Happens When Alerts Are Disabled?
+What Happens When Alerts are Disabled?

 During the periods you have specified as "disabled," the system will not send any notifications for detected issues, regardless of your other alert settings (Email, SMS, Slack, etc.).
 Once the disabled period ends, alert notifications will resume automatically.